 The player sends an HTTP GET to the script liveupdate.jsp, appending the model, version number of location in the European Union.
 Since the player is behind two routers – that is NAT devices – Samsung now sees this coming from my Austrian IP address.

 As I said – this was an innocuous example.
 I just wanted to demonstrate that you never know what will happen if you can’t resist connecting your things to your local computer network.
-You might argue that normal computers generate even more traffic trying to contact all kinds of update servers – but in this case you 1) can just switch on the sniffer and see that traffic without any changes to be made to the network and 2) as an owner of your computers you could on principle control it.
+You might argue that normal computers generate even more traffic trying to contact all kinds of update servers – but in contrast to reverse engineering a ,lockbox of a thing you 1) can just switch on the sniffer and see that traffic without any changes to be made to the network and 2) as an owner of your computers you could on principle control it.

 Peer-to-Peer Communication Across Network Address Translators – an overview of different technique to allow for communications of devices behind NAT devices such as firewalls or internet routers.

 Sniffing Tutorial part 1 – Intercepting Network Traffic: Overview on sniffing options: dumb hubs, port mirroring, network tap.